 Today is World Mission Sunday.
 It is called that because it is celebrated throughout the world, and because the mission of the Church is to the whole world: “Go into the whole world and proclaim the good news to all creation.”
-(Mark 16:15) This year’s theme is, “Mission at the Heart of the Christian Faith.”
-The papal message for this year’s World Mission Sunday was issued by Pope Francis on June 4.
-He begins his reflection saying:
+(Mark 16:15) This year’s theme is, “We cannot but speak about what we have seen and heard,” from Acts 4:20.
+In his message for this year, Pope Francis says:

-Continue to pray the rosary this week for the needs of the victims of recent natural disasters and acts of violence.
+Continue to pray the rosary this week for the legal protection of the right to life, for vocations to the priesthood and religious life, and for those preparing for marriage.
 Pray for good weather for the fall

 May God bless his people with peace.